assiist-team/memories/docs/ui-improvements/memory-processing-notification-ui-companion.md

 ---

-### 3. Global Processing Overlay (Online Only)
+### 3. Per-Memory Processing Indicators (Online Only)

-The global overlay surfaces the background processing lifecycle driven by `memory_processing_status.state`.
-It should:

-- Be **non-modal**.
-- Avoid overlapping bottom navigation or critical controls.
-- Persist until processing is actually done or the user dismisses it.
+Per-memory processing indicators surface the background processing lifecycle for a **single memory** and are embedded directly into that memory’s own UI (detail view and, optionally, its timeline card).
+They:

+- Are **non-modal** and participate in normal layout (no overlays).
+- Never appear on the **capture screen**.
+- Never obscure primary actions or navigation.

+#### 3.1 Where They Appear

+- **Memory detail screen**:
+  - A slim banner near the top of the content area.
+  - Sits above the main body content and below any app bar.
+  - Moves content down rather than covering it.
+- **Timeline card (optional)**:
+  - A small chip or inline status row on the specific card for that memory.
+  - Never shown as a global banner across the entire timeline.

-#### 3.1 When to Show
+#### 3.2 When to Show

-Show the overlay when **all** of the following are true:
+Show processing indicators for a **specific memory** only when **all** of the following are true:

 - We’re online.
+- The memory has **offline changes** that have been synced to the server and now require AI processing.
-- There is at least one memory for the current user where:
+- There is a corresponding `memory_processing_status` row for that memory where:
   - `state IN ('queued', 'processing')`.
-- Either:
-  - The user has just saved that memory, or
+- The user is **viewing that memory**:
-  - We have a global “currently processing” list we want to expose.
+  - On its detail screen, or
+  - As a card in the timeline (if we choose to surface the indicator there).

+Do **not** show processing indicators:

+- On the capture screen (even if other memories are processing).
+- For memories that are only processing due to pure online edits unless explicitly desired.

-#### 3.2 Content Mapping
+#### 3.3 Content Mapping

-Map `memory_processing_status.state` to copy:
+Map `memory_processing_status.state` to copy for that **specific memory**:

 - `queued`:
   - “Queued for processing…”